What is a special care nursery?

 If you live a long way from the hospital with the NICU that has been looking after your baby, it’s likely that your baby will be moved to a special care nursery in a hospital closer to home.
 This will always be a hospital that’s equipped to meet your baby’s individual needs.

-Your baby might be transported in a specially equipped ambulance, with an incubator and the technology that they need for the trip.
-Sometimes babies who are close to going home can be transported in a taxi with a nurse escort.
+Your baby might be transported in a specially equipped ambulance or plane, with an incubator and the technology that they need for the trip.

 Getting used to the special care nursery